trace4cats/trace4cats/README.md

 The following interfaces allow different backends to be plugged in and may adjust how traces are sampled.

-#### `SpanCompleter`
+#### `SpanExporter` and `SpanCompleter`
-Used when a spans is finished.
+`SpanExporter`s are used to forward a batch of spans to as certain location in a certain format.
 Multiple implementations may be combined using the provided `Monoid` instance.

-The following implementations are provided out of the box:

-- [Jaeger] agent via Thrift over UDP
-- [OpenTelemetry] collector via Protobufs over GRPC
-- Log using [Log4Cats]
-- Trace4Cats Avro over TCP or UDP
-- [Stackdriver Trace] over HTTP or GRPC

-#### `SpanExporter`
-Used when a batch of spans are finished.
+`SpanCompleter`s are used when a spans is finished.
+They will usually delegate to a `SpanExporter` of the same format.
 Multiple implementations may be combined using the provided `Monoid` instance.

+`SpanCompleter`s should generally buffer spans in a circular buffer so that completing a span should be non-blocking for the hosting application. `SpanExporter`s may be blocking, however a buffering wrapper implementation is available, which is used in the Collectors to provide non-blocking behaviour when accepting new spans.

 The following implementations are provided out of the box:

-- [Jaeger] agent via Thrift over UDP
+- [Jaeger] agent via Thrift over UDP and Protobufs over GRPC
 - [OpenTelemetry] collector via Protobufs over GRPC
 - Log using [Log4Cats]
 - Trace4Cats Avro over TCP or UDP